The progression of a romantic relationship cannot be forced

 It must evolve naturally, over time.
 Impatient, insecure, or damaged people try to force a relationship to develop quickly.
 However, these things are on an essentially pre-determined course.

 The perfect example: that posts you see on Facebook where someone celebrates every month they’ve been in a relationship.
 There’s a major post for every 2-month, 4-month, 8-month anniversary.

 By definition, you can only have an anniversary once a year.
 They’re trying to take a year’s worth of time and compress it.
 Relationships and time don’t work that way.
 You have to put the actual time in and then a year assumes its proper significance.

 Now, I know what you’re thinking.
-“The people that do this are probably just happy to make it to 6 months because the rest of their relationships failed.”
+“The people who do this are just happy to make it to 6 months because their other relationships failed”.
 You’re right.

-You should learn something in order to better yourself.
+You should learn something from each play in order to better yourself.
 The problem comes when you keep losing and playing and losing.
-Then, instead of learning the why behind your losses, you try to move out of turn (force development) or you try to rig the game and force the opponent to do what you want so the win looks natural (forced intentions).
+Instead of learning why you lost, you move out of turn (force development).
+Or you force the opponent to do what you want so the win looks natural (forced intentions).

 Eventually, you get banned from most games.
 Only the worst players—skill and morals wise—will let you sit at the table.